DimaMukhin/intern.apply/README.md

 ## Running tests

 run `npm test` to run backend tests (Note: will have to stop `node server` to run these tests)<br/>
-run `ng test` to run front end tests
+run `ng test` to run front end tests (please run the front end tests on Chrome and not in the background)

 ## Implemented features for Snapshot 1